maikwoehl/maikwoehl.github.io/_drafts/pipelined-iterator.md

 }
 ```

 The data is generic over `T` because the concrete type is not known at this point.

-As we can implement traits in Rust we can introduce a *Pipeline* trait and can get rid of an explicit control structure:
+As we can implement traits in Rust we can introduce a *Pipeline* trait:

 ```rust
 trait Pipeline {